Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Kotodama 57

-When we realize we don’t know anything we come to know nothing, the essence of the Everything.
+When we know that we know nothing, we can come to know nothing; the essence of every thing.

 Kotodama 13

-As the mind cannot sense, the sense it makes of our senses is nonsense.
+As the mind does not sense, the sense it makes of our senses is nonsense.

 Kotodama 20